Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Adaptive Flow Routing and Link Scheduling

-In each slot, every agent tries to establish a link according to the selected action: activating a sector or connecting to an IAB-node.
-Concurrent links interfere with each other and can transfer a number of bits which depends on the actual SINR value.
-Whether or not activated links can truly deliver that number of bits finally depends on whether IAB nodes have enough bits buffered or an obstacle produces a blockage.
-If buffer level is the limiting factor, fairness is pursued by equally sharing buffered bits among the links simultaneously activated.
-If an obstacle is present, no bit can be delivered.
-The coordination among agents aims at maximizing the number of bits transferred to UEs, which is obtained by finely tuning the following rewards.
+In each slot, every agent tries to establish a link according to the selected action.
+Concurrent links interfere with each other, hence their delivered data amount depends on experienced SINR values.
+Whether or not activated links can truly deliver that number of bits finally depends on whether IAB nodes have enough bits buffered and whether blockages are caused by obstacles.
+The target of maximizing the UE throughput can be achieved by properly tuning the rewards for actions, as indicated in the following reward functions.

-\subsubsection{Reward Function}
+\subsection{Reward Function}

-We have designed two reward functions for FD and HD, respectively.
-Similarly to the definition of the observation space, the reward for the HD case shares some common elements with the one for the FD case and has an additional element to prevent IAB-node starvation.
+We design two reward functions for the FD and HD cases, respectively.
+Similarly to the definition of the observation space, the reward function for the HD case shares some common elements with the one for the FD case and has an additional element to prevent IAB-node buffer starvation.

-\textbf{Full-duplex Mode:} Each agent (panel) can either (1) activate an access link, or (2) transmit along a backhaul link, or (3) stay silent.
-According to these actions, three types of reward must be designed.
+\textbf{FD Mode:} Considering the three types of actions aforementioned, we discuss the definition of the reward function.

-If agent $p$ plays (1) and succeeds in serving a UE, it gets a positive reward equal to the number of bits $B_p$ sent by the panel $p$, multiplied by $(h(p)+1)$, where $h(p)$ is the number of hops separating the agent $p$'s IAB-node from the IAB-donor, and normalized by $c_{min}$, the minimum capacity (minimum MCS) available in the whole network.

-Note that the factor $h(p)$ leads to higher rewards to transmissions serving UEs farther away from the IAB-donor.
-This allows to efficiently use the resources of the backhaul network rather than relying on the myopic delivery of traffic only to nearby UEs, directly connected to the IAB-donor.
+If agent $i$ chooses $ACC$ action and succeeds in serving a UE, it gets a positive reward equal to the number of bits $B^P_i$ sent by the Tx panel $i$, multiplied by the factor $(h(i)+1)$ and normalized by $c_{min}$, the minimum capacity (corresponding to the minimum MCS) available in the whole network.
+The term $h(i)$ is the number of hops separating the IAB-node, where the agent $i$ is located, from the IAB-donor.
+Therefore, the factor $h(i)+1$ is applied to give higher rewards to transmissions serving UEs farther away from the IAB-donor.
+This facilitates the use of the backhaul resources rather than relying on the myopic traffic delivery to nearby UEs, especially those directly connected to the IAB-donor.
+Since backhaul links typically have higher MCS values than access links, favoring the use of IAB-nodes allows to increase the capacity of the network.
+In addition, IAB-nodes are essential to increasing the number of covered users.